 Honda has remained one of the top brands in the industry for decades.
 Not only does the brand enjoy a terrific reputation among Brandon, and Jackson drivers, but industry experts praise the quality and craftsmanship of the Honda inventory time and time again.
 Outside of the automotive industry, Honda recently re-entered Formula 1 racing and expanded its horizons with the HondaJet.

 Honda has worked hard to implement environmentally-friendly and sustainable practices, and new innovations are always around the corner.
 The company set a goal to reduce CO2 emissions by 30 percent as part of the Blues Skies for Our Children program, and the expansion of the ultra-low emissions Clarity series is just one of the many ways they have moved closer to this achievement.
 By the year 2030, Honda hopes to utilize electrified power for 75 percent of its inventory.

 Experience Honda History Today!

 Want to explore a piece of modern Honda history for yourself?
-Take a test drive at Patty Peck Honda near Jackson today, and experience the Patty Peck Promise.
+Take a test drive at Patty Peck Honda near Madison today, and experience the Patty Peck Promise.